Page updated January 6, 2022

 Students who are not compliant with Pacific's vaccination requirements are subject to progressive discipline.
 This process is currently underway through the Office of Student Conduct.
-In order to remain at Pacific and retain all privileges, students must submit proof of vaccination or a declination form by September 27, 2021, at 8:00 am.
+In order to remain at Pacific and retain all privileges, students must submit proof of vaccination or a declination form.

 Questions about progressive discipline can be directed to the Office of Student Conduct.